itemgiver/Parking-Lots-Finder/README.md

 # Parking Lots Finder

-Help drivers to easily find the appropriate parking lot.
+Parking-Lots-Finder is a service that finds nearby parking lots for drivers.
+Drivers can see parking lot icons on the Google Map and move their car to the destination parking lot.

 ## Webpage Preview